 There are a few considerations to think about when bringing your own food from home for a flight.
 Some are practical, some around restrictions and some are around your fellow passengers.

-How will you pack your food?
+HOW SHOULD I PACK MY FOOD?
 Reusable seal bags or compressible containers are easier to store once you’ve finished your food – and great for keeping snacks in on your trip.
 They don’t take up much room in your hand luggage so are great to use.
+I’m also partial to the snack boxes or Bento boxes with separate compartments that are usually also airtight to stop spillage.

 Bringing your own food on a plane is not like sneaking snacks into the movies – yes, we’ve all done it.
 If you’ve done your checks around legal restrictions you’ll be able to take something to eat with you.